CryptoMorin/XSeries/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what the bug is.

-**Note:** Issues caused by plugins such ProtocolSupport or ViaVersion should be reported to the plugin developers, not here.
+**Note:** Issues caused by plugins such as ProtocolSupport or ViaVersion should be reported to the plugin developers, not here.

 ## Code